chedim/cliffhanger/README.md

 # cliffhanger
-Cliffhanger is a natural stream processing programming language that combines classic data definition language elements with reactional and declarative programming.
+Cliffhanger is a natural reactive stream processing and data definition distributed programming language.

 # Acknowlegments
 This language was highly influenced by the following technologies and cultural artifacts: